 Huron in Beadle County, South Dakota — The American Midwest (Upper Plains)

 Location.
-44° 22.201′ N, 98° 11.939′ W. Marker is in Huron, South Dakota, in Beadle County.
-Marker is at the intersection of 4th Street NE (U.S. 14) and Jersey Avenue NE, on the right when traveling east on 4th Street NE.
+44° 21.785′ N, 98° 13.809′ W. Marker is in Huron, South Dakota, in Beadle County.
+Marker is on 3rd Street Southwest west of Livestock Ave, on the right when traveling east.
 Touch for map.
-Marker is located near the northwest corner of the Huron Baseball Park grounds, at the north edge of the parking lot.
 Marker is in this post office area: Huron SD 57350, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on October 2, 2018.
-This page originally submitted on September 27, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 24 times since then.
-Photos: 1, 2, 3. submitted on September 28, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on January 17, 2018.
+It was originally submitted on January 14, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 130 times since then and 8 times this year.
+Photos: 1, 2. submitted on January 14, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.